 COMLEX examination applications are available online at www.nbome. org.
-Students are eligible to sit for the following exams after successful completion of all third-year cores, OPP COMAT, CSA, and Clinical Management Review:
+Students are eligible to sit for the following exams after successful completion of all third-year core clerkships and Clinical Management Review:

-- COMLEX Level 2-CE must be taken during the assigned Clinical Management Review or within 30 days of its completion. - COMLEX Level 2-PE must be taken after April 1 and before Oct.
-1 of the fourth year.
+- Students must register for COMLEX Level 2-CE and Level 2-PE by Feb.
+15. - COMLEX Level 2-CE must be taken during the assigned Clinical Management Review or within 30 days of its completion. - COMLEX Level 2-PE must be taken after April 1 and before August 31 of the fourth year. - Students must successfully complete the Clinical Skills Assessment prior to taking COMLEX Level 2-PE.